Lemon2311/IoTFleet.js/README.md

 # Links:
 Thank you me-no-dev for the EspAsyncWebServer library that was used to make the esp c++ async rest api: https://github.com/me-no-dev/ESPAsyncWebServer <br>
-Thanks to myself for the MicroAPIgRESTion library that was used to make the microPython async rest api: https://github.com/Lemon2311/MicroAPIgRESTion
+Thanks to myself for the MicroAPIgRESTion library that was used to make the MicroPython async rest api: https://github.com/Lemon2311/MicroAPIgRESTion